Agate Countertops:

 Appearance

 Onyx quartz countertops, much like agate, boast beautiful patterns and colors.
-However, onyx tends to have more translucent qualities, which can be enhanced with backlighting.
+Onyx is often more translucent.
+Backlighting can make this quality even better.
 Agate, on the other hand, offers bolder and more varied color patterns.

 Durability

 Onyx quartz is softer than agate, making it more susceptible to scratches and damage.
-Agate's quartz composition provides greater durability, though both materials require careful handling and maintenance.
+Agate is more durable because of its quartz makeup.
+Still, both agate and quartz need careful handling and upkeep.

 Cost and Rarity

-Both agate and onyx quartz are considered luxury materials, with prices reflecting their rarity and beauty.
+Agate and onyx quartz are luxury materials.
+Their prices show how rare and beautiful they are.
 However, the unique patterns and colors of agate make it stand out as a truly unique design choice.

 Key Benefits of Agate Countertops: